Isle of Thanet Electric Tramways

 Isle of Thanet Electric Tramways motorman driver No 54

 A studio portrait of Employee No 54, an Isle of Thanet Electric Tramways motorman — photo undated, but probably taken in the early Edwardian era.
-The large oval cap badge was possibly enamelled.
+The large oval cap badge was brass with deep-blue enamel.
 With thanks to Richard Rosa.

 Isle of Thanet Electric Tramways motorman driver No 93

-Another studio portrait of an ITET motorman, undated, but again probably early Edwardian.
+Another studio portrait of an Isle of Thanet Electric Tramways motorman, undated, but again probably early Edwardian.
 Author's Collection.

 Isle of Thanet Electric Tramways motorman driver No 93

-An enlargement of the above photo showing the uniform in more detail.
-The subject is possibly Motorman No 93, though the precise number cannot be made out.
+An enlargement of the above photograph showing the uniform in more detail.
+The subject is a motorman, possibly Employee No 93, though the precise number cannot be made out.
 It is unclear why he has no badges on his collars.

 Isle of Thanet Tramways staff photo at St Peters depot

-A staff photo taken at St Peters' Depot - photo undated, but probably taken between 1911 and 1916, given the presence of tramcar destination enamels on the top deck, which were only used in this form from 1911 through to the Great War.
-Of the uniformed tramwaymen, 64 are wearing double-breasted, 'lancer-style' tunics, one man has a single-breasted jacket (with upright collars), and three men have single-breasted jackets (with lapels).
+A staff photo taken at St Peters' depot — photo undated, but probably taken between 1911 and 1914, given the presence of tramcar destination enamels on the top deck, which were only used in this form from 1911 through to the Great War.
+Of the uniformed tramwaymen, 64 are wearing double-breasted, lancer-style tunics, one man has a single-breasted jacket (with stand-up collars), and three men have single-breasted jackets (with lapels).
 The remaining four uniformed personnel would appear to be inspectors.
-One of those present is wearing a kepi-style cap.
-Photo with kind permission of Martyn Jolly, whose great grandfather worked at St Peters Depot after being invalided out of the army in 1916.
+Photo with kind permission of Martyn Jolly, whose great grandfather worked at St Peters depot after being invalided out of the army in 1916.

 Isle of Thanet Tramways conductors and tram drivers

-A blow-up of the above photo showing some of the staff.
-Most of those depicted are wearing double-breasted, 'lancer-style' tunics and military-style caps.
-The two gentleman on the top right are wearing single-breasted jackets and waistcoats; it is unclear whether these latter jackets indicate that the wearer held a different grade to the other men.
+An enlargement of the above photograph showing some of the staff.
+Most of those depicted are wearing double-breasted, lancer-style tunics and tensioned-crown peaked caps rather then the earlier soft-topped type.
+The two gentleman at the top right are wearing single-breasted jackets and waistcoats; it is unclear whether these jackets indicate that the wearer held a different grade to the other men.

 Isle of Thanet Tramways black employee